IacovlevMaxim/Zeus-Bot-Info/README.md

 If command passed all tests, bots adds the user to the database if user wasn't present there, or modifies the user from the database with new roles.
 After database manipulation, a user sync is run again to assign newly modified roles only.

+### Other functionality
+- If a role is modified on master server, bot will automatically update it on all children servers
+- If a role is assigned through Discord interface, bot will delete the role from this user and identify it as "accidental" role assignment
+- !help command - A true revolution in bot developing - sends information about Zeus Bot.
+- Whenever a user message contains "crazymodder", bot pays respect to Crazy Modder and sends "you will be remembered" message

+### Important notes
+- Bot is not executing commands instantly, some commands may take up to 2 minutes to execute.
+Command runtime may increase as the bot grows.
+Please have patience when executing commands, spamming commands will NOT speed up command execution time, but can cause bot traffic overflow, temporary freezes or errors.
+- Discord is weird sometimes.
+Sometimes even if you mention a user, Discord doesn't send the information to the bot that the message actually had a mention, or sometimes say that provided discord ID is not valid.
+Discord may experience outage, then bot will try to identify this outage and skip the server if possible (when changing roles or syncing).
+As you might guess, I can't do anything about Discord weird behaviour.
+Please don't instantly DM me about it, but rather try it later (how much later? depends on the problem.
+If it's a server outage, a few hours - a day.
+If it's invalid mention, a few minutes)
+- When running into bot issues, messaging me (Stew#1902) should NOT be the first thing you shall do.
+Please stick to this documentation, ask Knights help, and if your question still wasn't answered, only then contact me.
+Even though client support is partially my job, I can't answer question all day.
+- This documentation may be outdated from time to time, and I will do my best to fully keep it up-to-date with new bot updates and releases.
+- If you find any bugs or exploits in the bot, please contact me on Discord Stew#1902 and report it.

 ### Available roles
 Currently these are the roles that Zeus bot can manage: 2018, 2019, 2020, gulag, emperor, lord, knight, squire, noble, verified, modder, rep, sus.
 Each role has a ID assigned to